 The ‘Stop’ step is the exact opposite.
 Your team members should ask themselves what parts of the process are specifically not working or are slowing down the overall progress.
 Maybe there’s a software that continuously doesn’t work, a step you go through in the process that takes up extra time without ever showing any results, or a level of approval that seems unnecessary.
 Although focusing on the negative is often the opposite of beneficial, it’s likely that there are some things about the process that your team members have issues with for some reason or another.
 This is the time to start hashing those things out and finding the why.

 ‘Continue’ is usually the easiest step of the process.
 Simply look at the project and see what worked.
 What went off without a hitch.
 Those are things you should continue to do in all your future projects to keep getting good results.
-This step might not seem important because there isn’t as much critical thinking, research, or discussion involved, but it’s just as necessary to see and keep the things that are going right with your projects as it is to recognize and change the things that are hindering your success.
+This step might not seem important because there isn’t as much critical thinking, research, or discussion involved.
+However, it’s just as necessary to see and keep the things that are going right with your projects as it is to recognize and change the things that are hindering your success.

 How to run each step